MicaelTargino/Growthness-Backend/README.md

-# Authentication API Project
+# Growthness API

-This project provides a RESTful API for user authentication and password management using Django Rest Framework (DRF) and JWT (JSON Web Token) authentication.
-It includes features such as login, logout, password reset, and password change.
+This project provides a RESTful API using Django Rest Framework (DRF) and JWT (JSON Web Token) authentication.
+It includes features such as user authentication and password management, CRUD opeations for Habits, Goals, Achievements and more.

 ## Table of Contents